 jnordberg.github.io/gif.js →

-MDN: Canvas API
+MDN Canvas API

-Comprehensive documentation on the HTML5 Canvas 2D rendering context used for frame capture.
+documentation on the HTML5 Canvas 2D rendering context used for frame capture.

 MDN Canvas API →

-Stack Overflow: GIF from Canvas
+Stack Overflow GIF from Canvas

 Popular thread on generating animated GIFs with HTML5 Canvas and JavaScript.